TAKE THE NEXT STEP IN YOUR TRAINING AND CAREER AT NASHVILLE BALLET’S SUMMER INTENSIVE.

 Summer Intensive Showings

-On the final Friday of Sessions B, D, E & Pre-Professional, students will present a showcase of their work.
+On the final Thursday of the Pre-Professional Session and the final Friday of Sessions B, D and E, students will present a showcase of their work.
 Family and friends are invited to attend free of charge.
-Seating can be limited and is on a first-come, first served basis.
-The School Associate will email an RSVP request to each student’s family one week before the performance date.
+Seating is limited and will be by RSVP only.
+The Summer Programs Coordinator will email an RSVP request to each student’s family two weeks before the performance date.

 Registration & Payment